DX3906-lu/python/README.md

-This is 2025 year's homework
+This is 2025 year's homework.